 Read the packaging for how much sugar the product contains.
-You can also choose products with the Keyhole symbol.
-The symbol can only be put on breakfast cereal, yoghurt, and sour milk with a low sugar content and no sweeteners.
+You can also choose products with the keyhole label.
+The label can only be put on breakfast cereal, yoghurt, and sour milk with a low sugar content and no sweeteners.